Aider-AI/aider/aider/website/docs/more/analytics.md

 ---
 parent: More info
-nav_order: 800
+nav_order: 500
 ---

 # Analytics

 Aider uses MixPanel to collect anonymous analytics that are used to help improve aider.

-## Data Collection and Privacy
+**Analytics is currently turned off by default**, but expected to be turned on by default in a future release.

+## Anonymous, no personal info

-No personal information is collected: no user identity, none of your code or prompts, etc.
+No personal information is collected: no user identity, none of your code, prompts or chat messages.

 Aider collects information on which models are used and with how many tokens, which edit formats are used, how often features and commands are used, information about exceptions, etc.
-All of the analytics are associated with an anonymous, randomly generated UUID4 user identifier.
+These analytics are associated with an anonymous, randomly generated UUID4 user identifier.

 This information helps improve aider by identifying which models, edit formats,